Welcome to a

 If you already have a licensing deal in

-deals.
-What we are saying is that we will take care of all of your releases for
+We’re not offering licensing deals.
+What we are saying is that we will take

 Why this is different to what you already have.

-offices and staff in Japan and are prepared to organize and oversee any CDs or
+Quite simply, we have our offices and staff in Japan and are prepared to

-DVDs you would like to release here, not as a licensing deal but a true release
+organize and oversee any CDs or DVDs you would like to release here, not

-on your own label baring your own logo and finally bringing you the major share of the
+logo and finally bringing you the major share of the profit and deserved

-a simple administration fee per record sold.
-This effectively means we would
+recognition of your company for a simple administration fee per record sold.

-have an interest in all of your sales and therefore have a vested interest in working
+This effectively means we would have an interest in all of your sales and

-harder for you.
-Not only that but more importantly, it puts you back in control
+but more importantly, it puts you back in control of your product.
+You can

-of your product.
-You can decide your release date, how much you want to spend
+decide your release date, how much you want to spend on promotion, etc,

-own titles destiny.
-We will advise you of certain things that you may not be
+You’ll have control of your own titles destiny.
+We will advise you of certain

-aware of and there are certain requirements for Japanese releases (see Appendix)
+things that you may not be aware of for Japanese releases (see Appendix)

 but other than that there is no reason why you should not have final say in